In addition from type 1 and type 2 diabetes, there are other types of diabetes that are less common.

-Diabetes can occur in individuals suffering or having suffered from certain disease or health conditions, such as:
+Diabetes can occur in people suffering from certain diseases or health conditions, such as:

-- Endocrine diseases (Cushing syndrome, acromegaly, hyperthyroid, etc.)
+- Endocrine diseases (Cushing’s syndrome, acromegaly, hyperthyroidism, etc.);

-- Genetic syndromes (Down syndrome, Friedreich ataxia, Turner syndrome, etc.)
+- Genetic syndromes (Down syndrome, Friedreich’s ataxia, Turner’s syndrome, etc.);

-- Certain drugs used to treat high blood pressure (thiazides)
+- Certain drugs to treat high blood pressure (thiazides);

-- Certain drugs used to treat high cholesterol (statins)
+- Certain drugs to treat high cholesterol (statins);

-- Drugs used to treat certain mental health problems
+- Drugs to treat certain mental health problems.

 MODY and LADA diabetes

 Some people have a form of diabetes that cannot be classified as either type 1 or type 2.
-These are rare cases where a diagnosis is difficult or questionable due to an unexpected or atypical development of the disease.
+These are rare cases where it’s difficult to make a diagnosis or the diagnosis is eventually questioned due to an unexpected or atypical course of the disease.

 MODY (Maturity Onset Diabetes of the Young)

-MODY is a rare form of diabetes that generally occurs before the age of 25 in individuals of normal weight.
-Although many of the characteristics are similar to type 1 diabetes, this diabetes more closely resembles type 2.
-Among others, the symptoms at the time of diagnosis are less pronounced than type 1 diabetes and there is no acidosis present.
+MODY diabetes is a rare form of diabetes that usually presents before the age of 25 in individuals of normal weight.
+Although these characteristics usually correspond to those of type 1 diabetes, MODY diabetes is closer to type 2 diabetes: the symptoms at the time of diagnosis are less pronounced than in type 1 diabetes and there is no acidosis present.

-This diabetes is characterized by abnormal insulin secretion due to a genetic mutation.
-This condition is highly hereditary; the chances of transmission to a child are 50% if either parent carries the genetic defect.
+This diabetes is characterized by an abnormality in insulin secretion caused by a genetic mutation.
+This condition is highly hereditary.
+The risk of transmitting it to your child is 50% if you are a carrier.

-MODY is often first diagnosed as type 1 diabetes.
-However, treating it requires surprisingly little insulin, even over an extended period of time.
-An atypical development may also be a clue that this is MODY diabetes rather than type 1.
-If you suspect this type of diabetes, you can undergo genetic testing to identify the responsible gene.
+MODY diabetes is often diagnosed at first as type 1 diabetes.
+However, it requires surprisingly low amounts of insulin and this obtains over an extended period of time.
+An atypical progression can also be an indicator of MODY diabetes rather than type 1.
+If this type of diabetes is suspected, genetic testing can be done to identify the mutated gene.

-MODY can sometimes be treated in ways other than by insulin injections, because the pancreas is still secreting insulin, unlike a person with type 1 diabetes who is dependent on insulin to survive because the pancreas is unable to produce insulin.
+MODY diabetes can sometimes be treated without insulin injections because the pancreas still secretes insulin, unlike in individuals with type 1 diabetes who depend on insulin injections to survive.